 Upon receiving the 2016 Nobel Prize in Literature, Bob Dylan’s lyrics were forever cemented in the American literary canon.
-Wisconsin-based visual artist Skye pays homage to some of Dylan’s greatest lyrical achievements in her large-scale installation entitled “Shakespeare’s in the Alley” The text-based art installation features some of Dylan’s most loved songs, reproduced on large banners that will hang from the ceiling of the Helmerich Center for American Research (HCAR) at Gilcrease Museum.
+Wisconsin-based visual artist Skye pays homage to some of Dylan’s greatest lyrical achievements in her large-scale installation titled “Shakespeare’s in the Alley: A Tribute to Bob Dylan.”
+The text-based art installation features some of Dylan’s most loved songs reproduced on large banners that will hang from the ceiling of Helmerich Hall inside Gilcrease Museum.
 The effect is a forest of Dylan lyrics that can be experienced in a variety of ways.

-Featured as part of a 4-day long Dylan conference from May 30 to June 2 in Tulsa, OK, the installation will greet visitors as they enter the large windowed entrance hall.
-The work consists of 49+ fabric song-panels, each panel representing a different song lyric from Bob Dylan’s long and ongoing career.
-They are 57” wide and vary in length from 8-26 feet long and were hand-stenciled by the artist, letter by letter, using fabric markers.
+Featured as part of a four-day-long Dylan conference from May 30 to June 2, 2019, in Tulsa, Oklahoma, the installation will greet visitors as they enter the large windowed entrance hall.
+The work consists of more than 49 fabric song-panels, each representing a different lyric from Bob Dylan’s long and ongoing career.
+They are 57 inches wide and vary in length from 8 to 26 feet and were hand-stenciled by the artist, letter by letter, using fabric markers.

-Over the next 4 years, the installation grew to 44 panels, showing in its’ entirety at the Woodwalk Historic Barn/Gallery in Egg Harbor, Wisconsin in the fall of 2015.
-In early 2016, She received permission to travel the work.
-Since that time, it has been installed at MOWA ( Museum of Wisconsin Art ), West Bend, Wisconsin, January 24 – March 8, 2017, Peninsula School of Art, Guenzel Gallery, Fish Creek, Wisconsin, February 9 – March 17, 2018, Duluth Depot Great Hall, Duluth, Minnesota as part of the 8th annual Duluth Dylan Fest, May 21-28, 2018.
+During the next four years, the installation grew to 44 panels, showing in its’ entirety at the Woodwalk Historic Barn/Gallery in Egg Harbor, Wisconsin, in the fall of 2015.
+In early 2016, she received permission to travel the work.
+Since that time, it has been installed at MOWA ( Museum of Wisconsin Art ), West Bend, Wisconsin, Jan.
+24 – March 8, 2017; Peninsula School of Art, Guenzel Gallery, Fish Creek, Wisconsin, Feb.
+9 – March 17, 2018; and Duluth Depot Great Hall, Duluth, Minnesota, as part of the eighth annual Duluth Dylan Fest, May 21-28, 2018.

-Attendees at the World of Bob Dylan International Conference will be able to enjoy the exhibit, along with an insider’s peek at some of the treasures in the Bob Dylan Archive, which is also housed in HCAR.
+Attendees at the World of Bob Dylan International Conference will be able to enjoy the exhibit, along with an insider’s peek at some of the treasures in THE BOB DYLAN ARCHIVE® collection, which is also located in Tulsa.

-For information or to register for the World of Bob Dylan Conference, visit the conference website here.
+For information or to register for the World of Bob Dylan Conference, visit the conference website.